deniscasian699/realmeteo/PRIVACY_POLICY.md

 - **Right to Non-Discrimination** — we will not discriminate against you for exercising your rights

-> 📌 We do **not** sell or share your personal information as defined under
+> 📌 We do **not** sell your personal information as defined under the CCPA.
-> the CCPA.
-RealMeteo contains no advertising and no cross-context
+> Google AdMob may use your Advertising ID for cross-context behavioural
-> behavioural tracking.
+> advertising; you can opt out via **Android Settings → Privacy → Ads.**

 To exercise these rights, contact us at **[support@deniscasian.com](mailto:support@deniscasian.com)**